Frequently Asked Questions

-Sleeve gastrectomy removes part of the stomach resulting in a reduced capacity to eat and a reduced level of ghrelin, the hormone which causes hunger.
-The amount of food that can be eaten in one sitting is approximately 100mls or half a cupful.
+Sleeve gastrectomy removes part of the stomach, resulting in a reduced capacity to eat and a reduced level of ghrelin, the hormone that causes hunger.
+The amount of food that can be eaten in one sitting is approximately 100 ml or half a cupful.
 This volume can be tailored to your individual needs and desires.

 Intestinal bypass involves joining the lower part of the small bowel to the reduced stomach pouch.
-This results in food bypassing part of the small intestine which causes a reduction in the absorption of fats, sugar and calories that are consumed.
+This results in food bypassing part of the small intestine, which causes a reduction in the absorption of fat, sugar, and calories that are consumed.
 The amount of small bowel bypassed can be varied depending on the desired weight loss.